pnsn/station_metrics/Documentation.md

 Metrics
 =======

-## C
-# *nr20_0p34cm* Number of spikes with STA/LTA > 20 and amplitude exceeding 0.34 cm/s^2 using acceleration data filtered 0.3-15 Hz.

-These are the collection of scripts to calculate near-real time station metrics which are being calculated hourly.
+These are a collection of scripts to calculate near-real time station metrics which are being calculated hourly.

 ## metrics of completeness